neoxnitro/webui-yt-dlp/README.md

 - Windows 10

 ### Features
-- Support video convertion into multiple audio format (MP3, FLAC, WAV, MP4a, aac)
+- Support video convertion into multiple audio format (mp3, flac, wav, mp4a, aac)
-- Retrive of all supported formats and possibility to select a specific format (Video & Audio, Video only, Audio only)
+- Retrive of all supported formats and possibility to select a specific format (Video & Audio, Video only, Audio only, with various caracteristics)
 - Parallel download request is supported